al3Co/BebopDrone/README.md

 - Connect to the Internet
 - Run map.py.
 - Placing flight points
-- If there is an error, click on Delete Waypoints
+- If there is a mistake, click on Delete Waypoints
 - To travel, connect to the bebop network, click on Start waypoints with Bebop

 ### To control the Bebop under code development